Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 - NERC
 - FORMAS: Swedish Research Council for Sustainable Development

+A large number of individuals have worked on the development of the software (SUEWS, UMEP, SuPy) and the collection of the various datasets that are used in the tutorials.
+These are gratefully acknowledged.

+Data Organisations include

+- AmeriFlux
+- ECMWF ERA5
+- LUMA

 Feedback
 ~~~~~~~~

-- Problems with the Manuals (Workshop, UMEP, SUEWS, SuPy) - please complete the GitHib input so it get fixed for others in the group
+- If you find problems with the Manuals (Workshop, UMEP, SUEWS, SuPy) please raise a GitHib issuet so it can be fixed for others in the group (i.e. saving everyone time)
+- Do you have suggestions of other tutorials?
 - What other topics would you like to see covered?
 Please add to GitHub or contact Sue